-A budget friendly option for three season backpacking or camping, the Kelty Tuck EX Sleeping Bag offers comfort with a neat zipper design that allows for easy temperature regulation.
+A budget friendly option for three season backpacking or camping, the Kelty Tuck 20 Degree Sleeping Bag offers comfort with a neat zipper design that allows for easy temperature regulation.

 Let’s take a closer look.

 The first thing I want to talk about with this sleeping bag is the fill and how it is going to insulate.

 It has got Kelty’s Therma Pro Synthetic Insulation.

 This is designed as a light-weight and compressible synthetic insulation that is going to be able to pack down a little smaller than some other synthetic blends out on the market.It is also going to rebound nicely so it will maintain loft and maintain its insulating properties for a long time.

 So it retains most of its insulation if it gets wet.So in the event that, you know, your tent leaks or you are out and you get somehow get wet, it is going to provide warmth regardless, so some nice features about that synthetic insulation there.

 Looking at some of the features in this sleeping bag we have got a nice offset quilt construction in the baffles .So you have got some really large baffles in that synthetic insulation.As I said, offset in there so it is going to allow for that rebound and that long life.

 We do have a two way locking zipper so it can zip from the front or the top or the bottom and a nice feature about that zipper is that it kind of cuts off here right before the feet.
 So that is where you are getting that Tuck naming from.